RaniaSalama/Nonlinear_Diffusion/Readme.md

 - run_com-amazon.jl: which produces the Amazon results.
 - run_com-youtube.jl: which produces the Youtube results.
 - run_com-lj: which produces the Live Journal results.

+# Graph-based Semi-supervised Learning Experiments

+You can find the code for graph-based semi-supervised learning experiment inside the folder Graph-based_Semi-supervised Learning_Experiment.
+Inside this folder, there is three subfolders:

+- Nonlinear Diffusion with Growth or Decay: contains the code for running nonlinear diffusion using power function or tanh function.
+- Nonlinear Diffusion via Nonlinear Transfer: contains the code for running nonlinear diffusion using p-Laplacian.
+- Stability_Experiment: contains the code to generate figure 3 in the paper, where we vary the parameters for power function and tanh function and show that the classification accuracy remains highfor many choices.